top of page

 After 3 hours, the Bolognese sauce should now look thick, caramelised, deep red/brown in colour, and one consistency.
 Oh, and it’ll smell great!
 Salt and pepper for seasoning to taste right at the end.

 If the sauce is not yet one consistency and looks a bit watery, continue to cook in the oven if time permits, otherwise, discard foil/lid, bring to the boil on the stovetop for a few minutes to slightly reduce then back into the oven at a hotter temperate of 160c for 20-30 minutes.
-Then all you need to do is cook some pasta, enjoy with grated parmesan and the same red wine you used in the Bolognese sauce!
+Then all you need to do is cook some pasta, enjoy with grated parmesan and the same red wine you used in the Bolognese sauce.

 Contact Joe here: Joe's Knife Kitchen for his knife sharpening service and of course, contact us here: Dustpan & Brush - Eco Cleaner Melbourne if you've made too much of a mess with all of the cooking you've now been doing